nick-otter/nick-otter.github.io/_posts/2020-12-26-I ranked my favourite films.md

 categories: personal
 ---

-# I Ranked My Favourite Films
-{: style="text-align: center"}

-Written by Nick Otter.

-Ok.
 This year I decided to rank films I'd watched.
 Only caring to record those that I thought were 8 out of 10 or above; this is a completely subjective list.
 Mainly ranked in terms of 'rewatchability' or meaning.
 Click each image for information about the film or documentary via their imdb page.

 I think reading info in list form can turn into a bit of nightmare, so here's a clean sweep: